 While the IRS used to have a long list of miscellaneous deductions — from moving expenses to unreimbursed job expenses to tax preparation fees — many of these disappeared with the Tax Cuts and Jobs Act.

 Independent contractors may want to consider itemizing; check out the tax deductions for freelancers to see which ones you may qualify for.
-As you itemize their business expenses, pay attention to the home office tax deduction, how much you spend on office supplies, travel, and other expenses.
+As you itemize your business expenses, pay attention to the home office tax deduction, as well as how much you spend on office supplies, travel, and other business-related expenses.
 Make sure to keep good documentation of what you’ve paid.

 How to Claim an Itemized Deduction